Fisterra, Spain: What to pack, what to wear, and when to go [2024]

 January

-In January, Fisterra is cold.
+In January, Fisterra is pretty cool.
 Temperatures routinely are in the low 50s F (low 10s C) range.
 At night, lows are in the high 30s F (single digits C).
 This is also a rainy time for Fisterra, with more than half of the days of the month having rain.
-There is frost occasionally.
+There is frost once in a while.

 What to wear/what to pack: